dominikawilk565/INF.03-Exam-Project-HTML-PHP-CSS-JS/README.md

 - PHP 7+
 - MySQL

+##⭐ The best project in my opinion
+-ankieta -> ankieta1.php

 ## 📄 Project Description
 This project is a small web application that allows users to manage data (e.g., books).
 Key features: